While PFMA monitors a multitude of proposed legislation, it focuses on certain priorities at the national and state level.

 PFMA supports efforts to reform and streamline regulations at the state level.
 Pennsylvania’s food supply chain works best when the regulatory landscape makes sense and is easy to navigate.
 While advocating for improvements to liquor, gaming, labor, food safety, environmental and labor regulations, among others, PFMA also will push back on regulatory changes that do not serve the best interests of the food industry.

-With the possibility of legalizing recreational cannabis, the association is also prioritizing a level playing field and opportunity for participation for its members and for all competitors, as well as highlighting the need for regulatory frameworks governing the safe sale of marijuana and related products such as Delta-8.
+- With the possibility of legalizing recreational cannabis, the association is also prioritizing a level playing field for competitors, as well as highlighting the need for regulatory frameworks governing the safe sale of marijuana and related products such as Delta-8.

 Transportation and Infrastructure